andr-ew/nest_/lib/nest_/README.md

 ```

+RENAME

+lvl -> level. add a lvl as a nickname
+add en as a nickname for enabled

 ADD

 _obj_.metatable - allow access to the metatable for e.g. reassigning the __call metamethod, which is both useful when pointed to new and set. ?? what if we defaulted it to set but overrode it for library objects?
+simpler solution would just be adding a member called __call which the metatable points to. the other things we probs don't want to expose

 support nest_.redraw, overrides draw children